zhan4429/cs116_ctf/team22_report.md

 <img src="cs40_homework.png" alt="cs40 homework" width="60%">

 While searching through these files for a flag, we found one named hello.docx.
 At first, we tried to open it in Microsoft Word, but it didn’t render properly.
 So we checked the file type using `file`:

 ```
 $ file hello.docx
 hello.docx: PDF document, version 1.7, 1 pages
 ```

 It identified the file as a PDF rather than a Word document.
-After renaming it to hello.pdf, we opened it and successfully found the flag inside the PDF.
+After renaming it to hello.pdf, We opened it and successfully found the flag inside the PDF.

 ## Challenge 10: About my friend bobo